evanplaice/ossu-api/README.md

 Take a look at `INSTALLING.md`

 ### Configure environment
 Take a look at `.envsample` and rename it to `.env`.
-Edit the values acording to your environment (please do not bring `.env` into source control)
+Edit the values according to your environment (please do not bring `.env` into source control)

 ### Start the server
 ```